 10. This massive and magnificent architectural jewel cost more than thirty-two million rupees in total in 1653 – the equivalent of one billion US dollars currently!
 It costs around $1 million every week to build over 20 years.
 So you can see how Shah Jahan practically spent the entire Mughal Empire’s finances to build a palace for the love of his life.

-All the Things to Explore in this Marvel
+I’ll Tell You All the Things that I Explored in this Marvel and You Should Too

 1. Explore its Beauty